MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/visualize-hierarchical-data.md

 When an table is configured to have a hierarchical self-referential relationship you can configure visualizations using that hierarchy.
 More information: [Define and query hierarchically related data](../common-data-service/define-query-hierarchical-data.md)

 The  tables that have visualizations available by default include [Account](/powerapps/developer/common-data-service/reference/tables/account), [Position](/powerapps/developer/common-data-service/reference/tables/position), and [User](/powerapps/developer/common-data-service/reference/tables/systemuser).
-In the grid view of these tables, you can see the icon depicting the hierarchy chart, to the left of the record name.
-The hierarchy icon isn’t present for all records by default.
-The icon is shown for the records that are related using the hierarchical relationship.
+In the grid view of these tables, you can see the icon depicting the hierarchy chart, to the left of the row name.
+The hierarchy icon isn’t present for all rows by default.
+The icon is shown for the rows that are related using the hierarchical relationship.
 > [!div class="mx-imgBorder"]
 > ![View hierarchy button](media/view-hierarchy-button.png)